nock/nock/CONTRIBUTING.md

 ## Who is funding work on Nock?

 Nock is entirely self-funded by [our Open Collective](https://opencollective.com/nock).
-Open Collective allows us to get small contributions from users and companies, without giving away our open source IP.
+Open Collective allows us to get contributions from users and companies, without giving away our open source IP.
 Think of it like a kickstarter, or an old-fashioned system of art patrons.

 If you'd like to give money to support Nock, please do go to our profile and check it out.